If you’re planning to visit Bulgaria here are a few things you need to know before planning your travel.

 Bulgaria is the oldest country in Europe and is well-known for its natural diversity.
 The beautiful land is dotted with majestic mountains, pristine beaches, astonishing villages, impressive castles, prehistoric monasteries, charming ruins, delectable food, and great hospitality.
 The destination is a perfect spot for the Avant grade travelers who want to seek everything from one place.
 Some parts of the country have retained their history so well, that you’ll feel as if you’ve stepped back in past.
 And, it’s even a great place for budget travelers.

 So, before you kick-off your sojourn you ought to learn a few things about the country that would prove to be a great help during your itinerary.
-We have gathered 5 must-know things apropos the fascinating country.

 It’s More Than A Beach Destination